gDub74/Eventz/readme.txt

-This module is a vanilla JavaScript version of an event emitter, similar to jQuery's handeling of events.
+Eventz is a vanilla JavaScript event emitter module, similar to jQuery's handeling of events.

-To use, import into your script file create a new instance, and call desired methods on that instance:
+Use: import into your script file create a new instance, and call desired methods on that instance:

     const eventz = new Eventz;

-eventz.register('#myButton', 'click', function() {
-    //do something
-})

 Methods:

     register(target, eventName, callback)

         Registers and event its target, and the function to run upon the event firing.
         target: a string name of the html tag ID which to arttach the event listiner.